The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A down payment is a standard requirement for most mortgage loans.
-The amount you’ll need depends on the type of loan you’re applying for, your financial situation and your goals.
-Ideally, you’ll want to put down as much as you can comfortably afford to increase your approval odds, possibly avoid mortgage insurance and have a more affordable monthly payment.
+The amount you’ll need depends on the type of loan you’re applying for and your financial situation and goals.
+Ideally, you’ll want to put down as much as you can comfortably afford to increase your approval odds, possibly avoid mortgage insurance and have a more affordable monthly mortgage payment.

 How much is a down payment on a house?

 You might have heard you’re required to put down 20 percent on a home.
 In truth, there’s no single figure or percentage for a home down payment; how much to put down on a house depends on the type of loan you get and the mortgage lender’s requirements, among other factors.